So, you want to know how to run a CPR promotion using Amazon Facebook ads, eh?

 - Likes Drum!
 Magazine

 - Likes TAMA (a drum brand)

-Of course, it’s possible, and we have to tailor our message to both of them correctly.
-In fact, by zeroing in on the correct avatar we are going to advertise to, this may influence the first targeting we did in the Facebook Tool.
+W still have to tailor our message to both of them correctly.
+In fact, zeroing in on the correct avatar to advertise to may influence the first targeting we did in the Facebook Tool.

 Let’s look at two different avatars:

 - Person A is a dentist who moonlights as a drummer in a jazz band on the weekends.

 - Person B is a heavy metal drummer who drums for a living and tours from state to state.

 - Both people are ideal candidates for your product.
 With electronic drums, you can throw on the headphones and rock out without disturbing your 90-year-old neighbor watching Wheel of Fortune.